 Is 3D printing good or bad for the environment?

-By Rachel England Wednesday 20 November 2013
+By OVO Energy Wednesday 20 November 2013

-It sounds like the stuff of science fiction, but 3D printing has been gaining traction for years now (the first working 3D printer was created in 1984!), and it’s exactly what it sounds like.
-Instead of printing flat, two-dimensional images onto paper, 3D printers use layers of liquid plastic to create physical, three-dimensional objects (watch a quick demo here).
+It sounds like the stuff of science fiction, but 3D printing has been gaining traction for years now (the first working 3D printer was created back in 1984), and it’s exactly what it sounds like.
+Instead of printing flat, two-dimensional images onto paper, 3D printers use layers of liquid plastic to create physical, three-dimensional objects (watch a demo here).
 From kitchen utensils to children’s toys, if it can be made from plastic it can probably be made by a 3D printer.

 No transportation pollution

 If you need something, you could just ‘print’ it out at home, or nip out to a nearby shop where it could be printed for you.
 No more lorries transporting goods around the country (or even air freight importing items, or shipping them from overseas).

 No needless manufacturing